prodigeni/reddit_streamer/README.md

 **The videos are constantly buffering**

 VLC will choose the highest resolution by default.
-You can change this in the settings menu: Go to *Tools* → *Preferences* and make sure *Show settings* set to *All*.
+You can change this in the settings menu: Go to *Tools* → *Preferences* and make sure *Show settings* is set to *All*.
 Then click on *Input/Codecs* in the left treeview pane.
-Find the combobox entry that says *Preferred video resolution*, adjust it to your need and click *Save*.
+Find the combobox entry that says *Preferred video resolution*, adjust it to your needs and click *Save*.

 **Some videos are played in low resolution even though HD is available**